0x17io/0x17io.github.io/README.md

-## Welcome to Espinoza's personal webapge.
+## Welcome to Espinoza's personal page.

-### Markdown
+### Brief Description

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+I am currently a mathematics and programming teacher at the [Academy of Health Science Professions] and STEM (https://ahsp.lajoyaisd.com/).

 ```markdown
 Syntax highlighted code block